 As is more fully described in the Agreement, this will be a cost plus a fixed fee with a guaranteed maximum price ("Guaranteed Maximum Price" or "GMP") type contract.
-The Agreement will be issued via Addendum to the RFP as Attachment M. Offerors are not required to submit trade costs or a proposed GMP with their Proposals.
+The Agreement is attached to the RFP as Attachment M. Offerors are not required to submit trade costs or a proposed GMP with their Proposals.
 Those costs will be developed later in the Project in accordance with the procedures set forth in Part 2 of this RFP.